google-deepmind/mujoco/doc/XMLreference.rst

    pair-wise collision routines.
 Models including only planes, spheres, capsules and boxes are the most efficient in terms of collision detection.
 Other geom types invoke the general-purpose convex collider.
 The sphere is centered at the geom's position.
 Only one size parameter is used, specifying the radius of the sphere.
-Rendering of geometric primitives is done with automatically generated meshes whose density can be adjusted via :ref:`quality <quality>`.
+Rendering of geometric primitives is done with automatically generated meshes whose density can be adjusted via :ref:`quality <visual-quality>`.
    The sphere mesh is triangulated along the lines of latitude and longitude, with the Z axis passing through the north and south pole.
 This can be useful in wireframe mode for visualizing frame orientation.